Part 07. Working with your own data

 1. Enter data with combine

-The function c() is useful for entering small sets of numbers or other elements.
+The function c() is useful for entering small sets of numbers or other elements, as long as they are the same type (atomic vectors).

 Then, create your data frame.